Becoming a Shoreline Student

 Shoreline Grant, Tuition and Fee Waivers

-Shoreline Community College Grants and Tuition and Fee waivers are available for state residents enrolled in at least 3 credits or more.
+Shoreline Community College Grants and Tuition and Fee waivers may be available for state residents enrolled in at least 3 credits or more.
 The state permits colleges to award this grant and/or to waive a portion of resident tuition and fees for a limited number of eligible students.

 Military-connected students and student veterans may be eligible for a tuition waiver based on the Washington Administrative Code (WAC), section 478-160-163.
 A 25-50% tuition reduction is offered to all qualified Washington State residents with an honorable discharge pursuing their first associate/professional degree.
 A tuition waiver is offered to eligible dependents and spouses based on the Revised Code of Washington (RCW) 28B.15.621.
 Qualifying dependents and spouses may be eligible to receive a waiver of all tuition and fees if they are Washington State residents, if the veteran is a Washington State resident with a 100% service-connected disability, deceased, or POW/MIA.